Ayşedeniz Gökçin: Biography

 The first and third being from the 1979 album The Wall, the middle one the eponymous 1975 Wish You Were Here.

 Gökçin describes her arrangement of Another Brick... as being inspired by Liszt's 'Dante Sonata'.

 She has also recorded an album of reworkings of the music of Ástor Piazzolla.

 Her album The Nirvana Project, launched in November 2015, is a virtuoso piano re-working of famous Nirvana songs, in collaboration with Bulgarian music producer and DJ Ivan Shopov.

+Her latest original album, Patterns for piano and string orchestra, was released in June 2023.

+On August 5, she made her Los Angeles debut at Walt Disney Concert Hall performing her compositions Kelton and Chaos with the LAKMA Orchestra.

+On August 17, 2023, she won the Hollywood Independent Music Awards with her composition Kelton in the Contemporary Classical Category.